gcruzgar/UKsurvey/README.md

 ![hsrooms tpm](img/tpm_hsrooms_r.png)
 **Figure 8.** Transition probability matrix for the total number of rooms.
 Each square displays the average percentage of households that started in the state shown in the y-axis and ended in the state shown in the x-axis.
 This example uses census definitions.

+Note that results obtained with this method will approximate the true probability if an infinite number of households is used.
+This means that low density states are innacurate.
+For example, if there is only one household in a state, it will produce a 100% probability for that specific transition.
+This issue can be solved by capping states, such as considering a household size of 4 to mean 4 or more.

 Check docs [readme](docs/README.md) for information on distributions and graphs shown in this file.
 Check docs [metadata](docs/metadata) for information on variable values.
 Only a few listed, use [UK Data Service](https://beta.ukdataservice.ac.uk/datacatalogue/series/series?id=2000053) for the full list.